 - NSF/SSO with Sub-50ms Failover: Resiliency is built into the core design.
 Nonstop Forwarding with Stateful Switchover (NSF/SSO) provides sub-50-millisecond failover for stacked switches.
 This means that if an active switch in a stack fails, a standby switch takes over almost instantaneously, ensuring uninterrupted network operations.

 - Redundant Power Supplies and Hot-Swappable Components: For maximum uptime, the switches support dual redundant power supplies.
-Additionally, network modules are hot-swappable, allowing for upgrades or replacements without disrupting the entire switch operation.
+Network modules are hot-swappable, allowing for upgrades or replacements without disrupting the entire switch operation.

 Optimized for Wireless